astroza/udptunnel/README.md

 For reinjecting to OS network stack I use tun driver.
 It helps to create virtual network interfaces that receive traffic from an userspace application.

+Thanks to the routing scripts (in scripts/) you don't need do anything to get the whole system with Internet access.
+Routing scripts are called automatically.

 Future
 =========
 * iPhone port (computer connected to cellphone will not be necessary)